 And finally, when you consider that nobody guessed the correct answer to the 1-800-COLLECT “Who Shot Mr. Burns?” sweepstakes and be animated onto the show, whoever came up with the elaborate Super Dude theory can at least claim credit for making it onto the Simpsons, Season 6 DVD commentary.

-Sumber: THE SMOKING JACKET
+THE SMOKING JACKETOTHER THEORY

 0 comments: